Real Estate Notary Vancouver Real Estate Transfers, Conveyancing & Mortgages

 Buying Real Estate

 When a person buys a property, what they are acquiring is the fee simple title to the property.
 “Fee Simple” comes from the roots meaning that anyone can own the property and it can be inherited by anyone.
-This fee simple ownership means that you acquire the greatest bundle of rights that one can acquire related to a specific piece of property.
+This fee simple ownership means that you acquire the greatest bundle of rights that one can acquire related to a specific piece of residential property.

 The process followed when buying a property is called a conveyance.
-What happens is the ownership of title to the property is conveyed from the seller (vendor) to the buyer (purchaser).
+What happens is the ownership of the 10title to the property is conveyed from the seller (vendor) to the buyer (purchaser).
 We will prepare the forms and perform the actions necessary to facilitate this process.
 Here’s a link to an article where I explain the Conveyancing Process in British Columbia.

-What happens in a conveyance:
+What Happens in a Conveyance

 We will also prepare a Property Transfer Tax form for you which is required for every transfer of property in British Columbia.
 There are certain exemptions to payment of Property Transfer Tax such as when transferring to a related party, qualified first time home buyers (article explaining conditions necessary to qualify for First Time Home Buyer’s Exemption to Property Transfer Tax), as transmitting a share of ownership, or to a surviving joint tenant.
 Where the property is a condominium, or a strata property, a Form F – Certificate of Payment must also accompany the application to transfer the property.
 The purpose of this form is to confirm that all strata fees and other assessments owing have been paid.
 We will order this document from the property manager.

 After the Transfer and any applicable Mortgage Discharges have been registered, we will order a State of Title Certificate.
 The State of Title Certificate is the document whereby the Registrar of Land Titles guarantees that the person(s) named as Registered Owners are in fact the registered owners of the property subject only to the listed registered encumbrances.
-Your lender will often require the original of this form but we will send you a copy with our final reporting letter.
+Your lender will often require the original of this form to provide financing but we will send you a copy with our final reporting letter.

 Selling Real Estate:

-What typically happens is that you will have listed your property with a realtor who markets to the property and finds a buyer.
+What generally happens is that you will have listed your residential property with a realtor who markets to the property and finds a buyer.
 The realtor will supervise the writing up of a Contract of Purchase and Sale where the buyer agrees to buy and the seller agrees to sell the property.